googleforgames/agones/site/content/en/docs/Examples/custom-controller.md

 ## Prerequisite

 To get started, ensure the following prerequisites are met:

   - You have a running Kubernetes cluster.

   - Agones is installed on your cluster.
-See [Agones guide](https://agones.dev/site/docs/installation/install-agones/).
+Refer [Agones guide](https://agones.dev/site/docs/installation/install-agones/).

   - (Optional) Review {{< ghlink href="examples/custom-controller" >}}example code{{< /ghlink >}} to see the details of this example.

-## Deploy a Custom Controller
+## Create a Custom Controller

-For a quick deployment of a custom controller on your cluster, execute:
+Let's create a custom controller on your cluster using the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/googleforgames/agones/release-1.39.0/examples/custom-controller/deployment.yaml